andreagrisafi/SALTED/README.rst

 SALTED: Symmetry-Adapted Learning of Three-dimensional Electron Densities
 =========================================================================
-This repository contains an implementation of symmetry-adapted Gaussian Process Regression suitable to perform equivariant predictions of the electron density of both molecular and condensed-phase systems, as decomposed on an atom-centered spherical harmonics basis.
+This repository contains an implementation of symmetry-adapted Gaussian Process Regression suitable to perform equivariant learning and prediction of the electron density of molecular and condensed-phase systems, together with its static linear response function to applied electric fields.
+This is done by representing the continuous scalar (density) and vector (density-response) fields on a linear basis of atom-centered radial functions and spherical harmonics basis.

 Documentation
 -------------